Samsung/tizen-docs/docs/application/vscode-ext/tools/welcome-page.md

      ![Click more about Tizen SDK](media/more-about-sdk.png)

-     The Tizen documentation page will be opened in the default browser:
+     Tizen documentation page will be opened in the default browser:

      ![Documentation page](media/documentation-page.png)